SangeethaKannas/fullstack-training/frontend/react/react-advanced.md

 ### Is Mounted

-1. To avoid dual rendering of useEffect running twice in React 18 due to concurrent rendering makes rendering of UI faster and more responsive
+1. To avoid dual rendering of useEffect running twice in React 18

+  due to concurrent rendering
-  fluid user experience
+  makes rendering of UI faster and more responsive fluid user experience

-Temporary fixe remove <StrictMode> in index.js
+  Temporary fix: remove <StrictMode> in index.js

 import { useEffect, useRef } from 'react';